Al-Suqaylabiyah: Economy

 A significant component of the population is engaged in agricultural production and the major crops are wheat, cotton, sugar beets, vegetables and legumes.
 The city's grain is processed in its own facilities, while its beets are sold through the sugar factory at Tell Salhab and its cotton is processed through the gins in Hama.
 Its poultry and fish farms serve the needs of the city and the surrounding villages.
 Other sources of employment include industry, trade and services.
 Before the civil war at least, al-Suqaylabiyah drew domestic and other Arab tourists attracted to its proximity to the Roman–Byzantine ruins of Apamea, the medieval castles of Qalaat al-Madiq and Abu Qubays, and the Nahr al-Bared springs.
 In 2009, the city had over 100 physicians, a 120-bed public hospital and two private hospitals: Al-Kindi and the Surgery and Obstetrics Hospital.

 Places of worship

 The main church in al-Suqaylabiyah is the Church of St. Peter and St. Paul in the Sultaniya neighborhood.
 It was built in the neo-Byzantine style in 1994 and has a capacity for 600 parishioners.
 There is also a monastery in the city, the Dormition of the Lady.
-In July 2020, the Syrian government announced a plan to build a replica of the Hagia Sophia in al-Suqaylabiyah with Russian assistance as a reaction to its transformation into a mosque by Turkish authorities.
+In July 2020, the Baathist Syrian government announced a plan to build a replica of the Hagia Sophia in al-Suqaylabiyah with Russian assistance as a reaction to its transformation into a mosque by Turkish authorities.
 Two years later, in July 2022, a missile attack during the church inauguration ceremony claimed two lives and left a dozen others injured.